bethington/vscode-d2-txt-editor-extension/README.md

 ---

+---

+## Supported File Types

+This extension supports:

+- All Diablo II data files (*.txt files like items.txt, weapons.txt, etc.)
+- Standard TSV (tab-separated values) files (.tsv)

+All these files are opened in the same interactive grid editor optimized for tab-delimited data.

+---

-## Why CSV?
+## Key Features

-Working with CSV files shouldn’t be a chore.
-With CSV, you get:

 - **Direct In-Place Editing:** Click on any cell to edit its content seamlessly.
-Your changes can be saved immediately to the TSV file, ensuring data integrity without extra steps.
+Your changes can be saved immediately to the file, ensuring data integrity without extra steps.
 - **Smart Column Sizing & Dynamic Color Coding:** Columns automatically adjust to fit content while being visually distinguished by data type.
-Whether it’s boolean, date, integer, float, or text, each column gets its own adaptive color that adjusts for light and dark themes.
+Whether it's boolean, date, integer, float, or text, each column gets its own adaptive color that adjusts for light and dark themes.
 - **Sticky Headers & Fluid Navigation:** Keep your header row always visible as you scroll.
 Effortlessly move through cells using intuitive keyboard shortcuts like `Tab`, `Shift + Tab`, and arrow keys—just like a full-featured spreadsheet.
-- **Efficient Multi-Cell Selection & Clipboard Integration:** Select a range of cells with click-and-drag and copy them as well-formatted CSV data using `Ctrl/Cmd + C`.
+- **Efficient Multi-Cell Selection & Clipboard Integration:** Select a range of cells with click-and-drag and copy them as well-formatted tab-delimited data using `Ctrl/Cmd + C`.
-- **Robust Data Handling:** Leveraging the power of [Papa Parse](https://www.papaparse.com/), the extension handles complex TSV structures, special characters, and various data types gracefully.
+- **Robust Data Handling:** Leveraging the power of [Papa Parse](https://www.papaparse.com/), the extension handles complex tab-delimited structures, special characters, and various data types gracefully.
-- **Theme-Optimized Interface:** Whether you prefer light or dark mode, TSV automatically adapts its styles for an optimal viewing experience.
+- **Theme-Optimized Interface:** Whether you prefer light or dark mode, the editor automatically adapts its styles for an optimal viewing experience.

----

-## Features

-- **Interactive Editing:** Double-click any cell to edit, with automatic save on blur.
-- **Smart Resizing:** Automatic calculation of column widths for improved readability.
-- **Dynamic Color Coding:** Visual cues based on data type help you quickly identify numbers, dates, booleans, and more.
-- **Sticky Headers:** Keep column titles in view as you scroll through large datasets.
 - **Enhanced Keyboard Navigation:** Navigate cells with Tab/Shift+Tab and use keyboard shortcuts for quick editing, saving, selection, and full-table `Ctrl/Cmd + A` select-all.
-- **Advanced Multi-Cell Selection:** Easily select and copy blocks of data, then paste them elsewhere as properly formatted TSV.
+- **Diablo II Game Data Support:** Specifically optimized for handling Diablo II's tab-delimited .txt game data files.
 - **Add/Delete Columns:** Right-click any cell to add a column left or right, or remove the selected column.
 - **Edit Empty TSVs:** Create or open an empty TSV file and start typing immediately.
 - **Column Sorting:** Click column headers to sort ascending or descending.